-With the prices of movie tickets always on the rise, video games continuously threatening to break the bank, and even comics coming in at $4 a pop, you would be excused for thinking that in order to enjoy the latest entertainment you need deep pockets.
+With the prices of movie tickets always on the rise, video games continuously threatening to break the bank, and even comics coming in at $4 a pop, you would be excused for thinking that to enjoy the latest entertainment you need deep pockets.

 This is often sadly true.

 There are, however, also tons of ways to get the most out of pop culture and entertainment on even the strictest budget.

 Here are a few useful tips to make your dollar go as far as possible while keeping yourself entertained.

 If you have a PC or even a smartphone with a working internet connection, you can find plenty of awesome video gaming opportunities for extremely low prices, often even completely for free.

 It’s also not just browser-based JAVA games that can be enjoyed on a tight budget.

 If you know where to look, you can get some world-class PC and video game deals that allow you to play a wide variety of video games for next to nothing.

 The gaming portal, Steam, is at the highest end of buying and playing games online but they still offer plenty of specials on even the most commercial games.
 And they’re not alone.